learn-co-students/ds-atlanta-06_24_19/module_4/week_2/project/README.md

 The goal of this project is to have you complete a very common real-world task in regard to Regression and Time-Series Modeling.
 However, real world problems often come with a significant degree of ambiguity, which requires you to use your knowledge of statistics and data science to think critically about and answer.

-In short, to pass this project, demonstrating the quality and thoughtfulness of your overall recommendation is at least as important as successfully building your models!
+In short, to do well on this project, demonstrating the quality and thoughtfulness of your overall recommendation is at least as important as successfully building your models!

-In order to successfully complete this project, you must have:
+In order to complete this project, you must have:

 * A well-documented **_Jupyter Notebook_** containing any code you've written for this project.
 * An **_'Executive Summary' PowerPoint Presentation_** that explains your rationale and methodology for determining the best zipcodes for investment.